jupyterhealth/software-documentation/kubernetes-example.md

 kubectl get service nginx-ingress-ingress-nginx-controller -o jsonpath="{.status.loadBalancer.ingress[0].hostname}"
 ```

-In this kind of deployment, it will have an external IP of the form `{long_string}.elb.{region}.amazonaws.com`.
+In this kind of deployment, it will have a hostname of the form `{long_string}.elb.{region}.amazonaws.com`.
 Create a CNAME in your DNS provider that maps the public address of your JupyterHealth Exchange application to the value of this address.

 ## Create a Database